The Urgency of Embodied Carbon and What You Can Do about It

 There’s also the fact that wood products continue to sequester carbon as long as they are in use, but the length of use is all over the map.
 Harmon’s group assumed a useful life of 30 years, while others argue for 60 or even 100.

 And what happens when the wood is ultimately disposed of?
 It’s not clear how quickly wood products decay and emit methane in landfills.
 This dispute is reflected in WBLCA tools, with Athena Impact Estimator assuming relative stability and Tally assuming quicker releases.
-(Currently, neither Athena nor Tally gives wood initial “credit” for sequestering carbon in a whole-building LCA, although in the upcoming new version of Tally, this will be optional.)
+(Currently, neither Athena nor Tally gives wood initial “credit” for sequestering carbon in a whole-building LCA, although this is optional in Tally.)

 Simonen advises building professionals to use the material that makes the most sense for their projects and to optimize its use however they can.
 “If you take the average concrete building and compare it to an average wood building, you might see that many different studies show wood tends to have a lower carbon footprint,” she noted.
 “That doesn’t say you couldn’t have optimized the concrete system to be at a similar level.”